mrchuvyzgalov/bitcoin-py/README.md

 The research on transactions per second (TPS) is a crucial part of my Master’s Thesis, aimed at comparing two different Bitcoin architectures.
 This module is designed to measure the TPS of the system.

 The experiment involves 1 miner node and 3 non-miner nodes.
-First, the miner is initialized and mines 2000 blocks to prepare the blockchain.
+First, the miner is initialized and mines 30 blocks with 1001 transactions in each block to prepare the blockchain.
 After this preparation phase, the 3 non-miner nodes join the network.

-During the experiment, the miner sends 1 BTC to a randomly selected non-miner every 0.08 seconds, continuing this process until 3 new blocks are mined.
+During the experiment, the miner sends 1 BTC to a randomly selected non-miner every 0.01 seconds, continuing this process until 3 new blocks are mined.
 This setup enables the estimation of the approximate TPS achieved under these conditions.

 In order to launch miner, execute the following command: